sallesma/timeout-ultimate/README.md

 You need a recent version of nodejs.

-Clone the project and install all its dependancies:
+Clone the project and install all its dependencies:

 ```
 git clone git@github.com:sallesma/timeout-ultimate.git